 - Kamehame Hadoken: Characters get access to fireballs in Tobal 2.

-- Pig Man: Nork, the first boss; and Snork, his pint-sized playable incarantion.
+- Pig Man: Nork, the first boss; and Snork, his pint-sized playable incarntion.

-- Pile Bunker: A number of the walker robots in Tobal 2 use one.
+- Pile Bunker: A number of the walker robots in Tobal 2 use this as their melee attack.

 - Punny Name: Not Oliems, the Chicken Man himself, but his home planet is named "Kientakki"...
 Say it out loud a few times if you don't get it...

 - Roguelike: The games have quest modes that mix roguelike and fighter.

 - Scenery Porn: Tobal 2 really showed off some amazing effects while continuously running at 60fps.

 - Signature Style: Like Dragon Quest and Chrono Trigger before it, the characters in the Tobal universe were designed and illustrated by Akira Toriyama, so expect a few characters to look like they are Dragon Ball characters wearing different clothes (Epon looks like a cross between Android 18 and Bulma, Gren looks like a blond Trunks, etc...)

 - Suicide Attack: Hom can push a button on his back to switch himself off; seeing as this costs him the round with no effect on the opponent, this is purely a gag maneuver.